genderkit/genderkit/_resources/referral-appointment.md

 - stopping smoking or smoking less if you are planning to take hormones or have surgery

 You can also prepare for when you are seen by the gender service.
 You can read more about this on [our page about your first appointment at a gender service]({% link _resources/initial-appointment.md %}).

-### Dealing with problems

-If your GP is unsure what the next step should be, you can direct them to [the advice for GPs published by the General Medical Council](https://www.gmc-uk.org/ethical-guidance/ethical-hub/trans-healthcare#mental-health-and-bridging-prescriptions), or the resources on our [Information for clinicians]({% link _resources/clinicians.md %}) page.